Analysis: Property risk reigniting as China economy turns corner

 China's social financing, a broad measure of liquidity in the economy that include corporate bonds and trust loans, jumped an annual 23 percent to a record 15.8 trillion yuan in 2012, while new loans rose 10 percent to 8.2 trillion yuan.

-"There is still a need to stabilize growth this year and policy will still be relatively loose," said Zhao Xijun, vice dean of the School of Finance at Renmin University in Beijing.
+"There is still a need to stabilize growth this year and policy will still be relatively loose," said Zhao Xijun, vice dean of the School of Finance at Renaming University in Beijing.

 "Bank lending and social financing will continue to expand appropriately this year, even though the government worries whether the increased money will go to the property sector."